jankaszel/hyperwell-thesis/chapters/related-work.md

 # Related Work {#sec:related}

-Considering the three aspects of this work’s research goals described in the introduction: usability, feasibility, and compatibility of a decentralized annotation system.
-Touching the foundation of the web as we know it today, but also notions of digital text in general, I will go into early work on Hypertext systems by Ted Nelson and others in @sec:related:hypertext, while also considering alternative approaches and early notions of digital annotation. [@Sec:related:ld-dh; @sec:related:hypertext] will do … .
+Considering the three aspects of this work’s research goals described in the introduction: _usability_, _feasibility_, and _interoperability_ of a decentralized annotation system.
+Touching the foundation of the Web as we know it today, but also notions of digital text in general, I will go into early work on Hypertext systems by Ted Nelson---most prominently, Xanadu---and others in @sec:related:hypertext, while discussing early notions of digital annotation and collaborative hypertext systems, including contemporary tools. [@Sec:related:ld-dh] will provide an overview of Linked Data, as well as a brief survey of digital tools in academic Digital Humanities research and how these tools integrate with Linked Data and the Semantic Web.
+More fundamental in Digital Humanities projects, research data management (RDM) is becoming increasingly important---in [@sec:related:rdm], I will thus discuss contemporary approaches to RDM and potential technical solutions to common issues in data repositories, such as versioning of changes.
+Subsequently, P2P technologies can benefit workflows in academic research, namely distributed networking and decentralized data exchange.
+Also considering further implications for RDM, fundamental P2P technologies as well as some exemplary systems are discussed in [@sec:related:p2p].
+And finally, building upon the subjects explained before in this chapter, local-first applications draw prospects in terms of usability for data availability, data ownership, and real-time remote collaboration, among others, (...) by leveraging contemporary P2P technology.
+I will discuss local-first applications in @sec:related:local-first.

-## Hypertext Systems and Digital Text Theory {#sec:related:hypertext}
+## Collaborative Hypertext Systems {#sec:related:hypertext}

 In particular, work by @nelson1993.
-Talk about success of hyperlinks (maybe take Notion as an editing environment?)
+Talk about success of hyperlinks (maybe take Notion as an editing environment?).

+Digital annotation and hypertext [@marshall1997; @marshall1999].

+Digital collaboration and hypertext [@klokmose2015].

 ## Linked Data and Digital Humanities {#sec:related:ld-dh}